Yukesh-Baskar/Go-JWT/README.md

 # Go-Restaurant
-This repo consists of restaurant  backend API's using Golang.
+This repo consists of restaurant  backend API's using Golang, Gin and Mongodb.